jj-zhu/jj-zhu.github.io/index.md

 ### Open positions
 - ~~Postdoc position in the intersection of data-driven dynamics modeling, PDE and numerical analysis, and medical applications.
 If interested, please email me for inquiry.~~
-- PhD position: there is a possibility for a PhD position in optimal transport and/or robust machine learning and/or optimization.
+- PhD positions available: PhD projects in optimal transport and/or robust/causal/probabilistic machine learning and/or optimization.
 But please get in touch if you are interested.
-- Master thesis: if you are a master's student at a Berlin university and interested in optimization, optimal transport, robust machine learning, generative models and dynamical systems, e.g., diffusion models, neural ODE, please feel free to reach out.
+- Master thesis: if you are a master's student interested in optimization, optimal transport, robust/causal/probabilistic machine learning, generative models and dynamical systems (e.g., diffusion models, neural ODE), please feel free to reach out.

 ### News and updates
 - March 11th - 15th, 2024.
 I am organizing a [Workshop on Optimal Transport from Theory to Applications – Interfacing Dynamical Systems, Optimization, and Machine Learning](https://sites.google.com/view/ot-berlin-2024) (OT-DOM) in Berlin, Germany. [program and slides](https://sites.google.com/view/ot-berlin-2024/program-slides?authuser=0)